Farata/angular2-webpack-starter/README.md

 In short:

 1. Clone the project
-2. Run npm install
+2. Run `npm install`

-npm start will start the Webpack development server in development mode and serve a non-optimized application.
+`npm start` will start the Webpack development server in development mode and serve a non-optimized application.

-npm run serve:dist will do this:
+`npm run serve:dist` will do this:
 - create optimized bundles in the dist directory
 - start a static web server
 - serve the optimized version of the application

 TODO:

 - inject baseURL to index.html
-- minify HTML (currently only css and js are optimized)
+- minify HTML (currently only CSS and JS are optimized)